India Tiger Photo Safari

 Please ask any questions about extending your stay in India so we can help you plan accordingly.

 The primary focus of this workshop will be concentrated wildlife photography, specifically photographing the Bengal Tigers of India.
-In addition, we will visit the Jawai Leopard Hills outside of Jaipur to photograph the Indian leopard in various situations.
-Beyond the leopards and tigers, we hope to see the following species:
+In addition, we hope to see the following species:

 - Monkeys (Grey Langur & Rhesus Macaque)